Congestion pricing is set to take effect in New York City on Jan. 5.

 Question: How will motorcycles be charged under congestion pricing?

-The toll for motorcycles with E-ZPass tags is $7.50 during peak hours and $1.75 during off-peak hours.
-Motorcycles without an E-ZPass will pay $11.25 during peak hours and $2.75 overnight.
+The toll for motorcycles with E-ZPass tags is $4.50 during peak hours and $1.12 during off-peak hours.
+It remain unclear what motorcycles without E-ZPass would be charged, though the MTA has said E-ZPass rates are generally 50% lower than Toll by Mail rates.
 Like passenger vehicles, motorcycles are only charged once per day.

 Question: If you start your trip in the congestion zone and use the FDR Drive or West Side Highway to then re-enter local streets within the congestion zone, is there a charge?